KJWilliamson/twitter-django-clone/README.md

 MY DESIGN

+# 🐦The Ever-So-Slightly-Intimidating Project 🐦

+Clone of Twitter.
+Features logged in users, a customized homepage, a tweet composing page, the ability to follow other users, and more.

 ![twitterclone-django](https://user-images.githubusercontent.com/24884380/188700619-7d745ddb-8e9f-40be-8342-333281aa3640.jpg)

-# 🐦The Ever-So-Slightly-Intimidating Project 🐦

 <!-- Now that we've started really putting together real applications with Django, it's time to step up basically everything.

 One of the most important things about web development (that I'm sure you've already figured out, but I'll reiterate here) is that once you learn the building blocks of what makes a website, you just repeat those blocks to build larger and larger sites.
-What we're going to do is take the building blocks from the recipe application and turn them into something much larger and greater. -->
+What we're going to do is take the building blocks from the recipe application and turn them into something much larger and greater.
 Clone of Twitter.
 Features logged in users, a customized homepage, a tweet composing page, the ability to follow other users, and more.
+-->

 <!--